IHE/RAD.IMR/input/pagecontent/volume-1.md

 Figure XX.4.2.4.2-1: Consume and Interact with Multimedia Report for Prior Study by Radiologist Process Flow in IMR Profile

 A similar workflow can also happen in the clinician reading context.
-In this case, a clinican is reviewing reports and studies for a patient in the EMR, but the EMR does not supprt as an IMR Report Reader.
+In this case, a clinician is reviewing reports and studies for a patient in the EMR, but the EMR does not support as an IMR Report Reader.
 It displays the report as normal text report without the multimedia content.
-The clinican clicks on a study, the integrated Image Display Invoker launches the configured Image Display in context.
+The clinician clicks on a study, the integrated Image Display Invoker launches the configured Image Display in context.
 However, this Image Display also fetches the report as part of its image viewing process, and this Image Display is also integrated with an IMR Report Reader.
 It identifies that the study has an associated multimedia report.
-It displays the study along with the report with interative links to the multimedia content.
+It displays the study along with the report with interactive links to the multimedia content.
 The Clinician clicks on the interactive links.
 The integrated Report Reader retrieves the corresponding images to which the measurements are derived from and display them in the Image Display.
 The clinician can interact with the images to see the annotation.

 ##### XX.4.2.4.3 Consume and Interact with Multimedia Report by Report Reader with Integrated Image Display Process Flow